Interpretation - ISDA Provision

 Summary

-Section 1 is a gentle introduction indeed to the dappled world of the ISDA Master Agreement: much coming from the “goes without saying, but let’s say it anyway” dept of legal wordwrightery — a large department indeed, in the annals of modern legal practice.
+Section 1 is a gentle introduction indeed to the dappled world of the ISDA Master Agreement.

 Section 1(a)

-The large slew of definitions are set out in Section 14. the JC considers each in its own write elsewhere.
+The large slew of definitions are set out in Section 14.
+JC considers each in its own write in Section 14, so not much more to say here.

 Section 1(b)